TheUtsavJhakhariya/UFC300/README.md

 📰 **Future Fight News & Announcements:** Stay in the know with the latest updates on future fights and event announcements.
 You won't miss a beat!

 🔥 **Trending Blogs:** Dive into the buzz surrounding UFC 300 and Powerslap with our curated selection of trending blogs.
 Get ready to join the conversation!

+💻 **Custom Cursor:** Experience the UFC 300 landing page with our unique custom cursor featuring the 30th-anniversary UFC logo.

 ## Technologies Used